 10 Nigerian Foods To Avoid When You Have High Blood Pressure

-The following are some Nigerian Foods you can either limit or avoid when you have high blood pressure.
+The following are some certain foods in Nigeria you can either limit or avoid when you have high blood pressure.

 First and foremost, if you have high blood pressure, you should reduce salt and sodium intake.
 High salt or sodium intake is one of the major factors that increase the risk of high blood pressure and heart disease.
 Salt and sodium affect fluid balance in the blood.